 SOLAR POWER IS A GREAT INVESTMENT

 From a financial perspective, Solar Power is a GREAT investment.
 In British Columbia, this fact is not yet widely accepted or understood.
-And it is difficult to prove without a few spreadsheets, the thought of which usually send people into a deep slumber.
-However, in this post I will present the information that substantiates the fact that investing in solar power is a wise financial decision.
+And it is difficult to prove without a few spreadsheets, the thought of which usually sends people into a deep slumber.
+However, in this post, I will present the information that substantiates the fact that investing in solar power is a wise financial decision.
 So grab a cup of coffee and brace yourself for some exciting facts and figures!